 Feature | Potential ways to partner with business

-Patrick explores the established and emerging ways that arts and culture can work with business, some of which break new ground.
+Our Innovation Director, Patrick Towell, explores the established and emerging ways that arts and culture can work with business.

 The recently published report What is resilience anyway? that Golant Media Ventures and The Audience Agency carried out for Arts Council England (ACE) unearthed several drivers for relationships between culture and business.
 The research began on familiar territory but ended up breaking entirely new ground in places.